confluentinc/cp-docker-images/docs/quickstart.rst

     1000
     Processed a total of 1000 messages

-  We've intentionally setup a slow consumer to consume at a rate of 1000 messages per second.
+  You've intentionally setup a slow consumer to consume at a rate of 1000 messages per second.
 You'll soon reach a steady state where the producer window shows an update every 10 seconds while the consumer window shows bursts of 1000 messages received